 Yes.
 Other than your spouse, family members, age 18 to 72, are eligible to be your Guardian if they are physically capable of assisting the veterans and staff during the entire trip, have submitted a Guardian Application and completed Guardian Training.
 They will also make a donation to cover their own travel expenses.
 YOU travel at NO COST!!
 We will contact them after they submit their application.
-Note: A spouse may not serve as a guardian unless clinically trained for required medical care.

 EVERY Veteran must and will be accompanied by a guardian.
 If family or friends are not available because of work, not living close enough, etc. we have many volunteer guardians waiting to show their gratitude to you for serving our country.
 This is a trip of a lifetime for them too.
 About 20 percent of our veterans travel with a non-family Volunteer Guardian.
 Serving as a Guardian is a working position to help provide a safe and secure trip for all veterans.
 Guardians help with pulling wheelchairs from under the buses, move coolers full of water and ice, help serve lunch and do many other physical things.